manjunath724/RuleEngine/README.md

 ## Technical Details
 - Using `devise` gem for User Authentication and Management.
 - Using `sqlite3` storage for storing the rules.
+- Using `kaminari` gem for pagination.
+- Using `toastr-rails` gem as a flash message notifier.
 - `rules#index` has been set as a `root_path`.
 - CRUD actions of a Rules controller has been used for rules management.
 - Custom GET actions have been added to Parse and Test the Data Stream.